“Am I breached?”

 My own company, Infocyte, is 100% focused on enabling a next-generation endpoint hunting process using lessons learned from years of IR and hunting on the Air Force’s networks.

-Advantages: This approach is independent of the security stack (aka, it does not rely on existing sensors) as it typically involves collection of forensic data off the endpoint.
+Advantages: This approach is independent of the security stack (aka, it does not rely on existing sensors) as it typically involves the collection of forensic data off the endpoint.
 There are a wide array of data points that can be checked that are not, and never will be, collected by monitoring tools (i.e. logs, EDR, etc.).
 This approach works great for less mature organizations that don’t have complete visibility or enough centralized retention of data/logs (i.e. most organizations).
 Even in organizations that do, the level of depth you can get is way beyond what logs or a real-time monitoring tool can produce.

 Disadvantages: More invasive as it collects forensic information from each host.
 For now, there aren’t many techniques to identify compromises of infrastructure devices and devices running non-standard operating systems (i.e. switches, printers, etc.).

 Conclusion: The majority of attackers gain entry via an endpoint (workstation/server) and/or maintain persistence there so it makes sense to check these devices using endpoint hunting.
 Ultimately, even if a compromise was found using a network or data-centric technique, a responder would still have to employ forensic techniques on the endpoint to respond and confirm compromise.